meditate.com.au

 • Breath Focus: Feel the “coolness” of the air entering your nostrils and the “warmth” as it leaves.

-• Auditory Focus: Listen to the ambient sounds of the room without trying to label them.
+• Auditory Focus: Listen to the ambient sounds of the room without trying to label or judge them.

 Phase 3: The Awareness (The "A-ha!"
 Moment)

-As noted in research from Stanford University, specifically Gotlib & Joormann (2010), the “drift” into rumination is a key driver of anxiety.
+As noted in research from Stanford University (Gotlib & Joormann, 2010), the “drift” into rumination is a key driver of anxiety.
 The moment you realize your mind has wandered is the most important part of the meditation.
 This is called Metacognition.

 Phase 4: The Return (The Mental Rep)

-Once you realize you are thinking about work, your cat, or your to-do list, gently—without any self-criticism—bring the attention back to the anchor.
+Once you realize you are thinking about work or your to-do list, gently, without any self-criticism, bring the attention back to the anchor.
 This “return” is the equivalent of a bicep curl.
 Each return makes your “Focus Muscle” thicker and more resilient.

-If you feel physical discomfort, don’t ignore it, but don’t immediately react.
-Observe the sensation of the “itch” or the “ache.”
-Often, the resistance to the pain is more stressful than the sensation itself.
+• The “Pain” of Stillness: If you feel an itch or slight discomfort, don’t ignore it, but don’t immediately react.
+Observe the sensation.
+Often, the resistance to the discomfort is more stressful than the sensation itself.

 Part 5: Integrating Meditation into Real Life

-Based on the principles of behavioral science, the best way to make meditation stick is to “stack” it onto an existing habit.
+1. The Habit-Stacking Method: Based on behavioral science, “stack” meditation onto an existing habit.

 • Example: “After I put my phone on the charger at night, I will take 10 conscious breaths.”